 Silverfish are shaped like a teardrop.
 They grow from the moment they hatch from their egg to an adult without any obvious changes in appearance other than size.
-They are about 12 to 19 mm long and can be white, blue, brown, or – as the name suggests, silver.
-There are three long bristles on the rear of silverfish.
+They are about 12 to 19 mm long and can be white, blue, brown, or – as their name suggests, silver.
+Silverfish have three long bristles located on the rear end of their body.

 WHAT CONDITIONS ATTRACT SILVERFISH?

 Silverfish can live in almost any climate, but if given a choice, they will choose a dark and damp location.
 Inside your home, you would be most likely to find silverfish in your kitchen, bathroom, or basement where the air is moist and more humid.
 They really like paper and cardboard boxes, so if you have items stored in boxes in the garage or attic, you are also likely to find silverfish in those areas.

 Silverfish can survive in almost any environment, but they prefer areas with high humidity.
 Silverfish nymphs develop faster in areas that are humid.
 Therefore, one of the best ways to prevent an infestation is to control humidity.
 In crawl spaces, open vents and in basements, use baseboards with caulking.
 Silverfish consume a variety of foods, and stringent housekeeping practices may help prevent an infestation by limiting potential feeding sites.

 When they find their way inside your home, silverfish will eat just about anything with sugar or starch content.
 This means they can eat your shampoo, the glue holding your books together, your clothing, other insects, cellulose from wood, and even your own food items that haven’t been opened yet.